 Holly Nagel, based in Chicago, Illinois, is an award winning balloon artist, decorator and sculptor with over 30 years professional experience in the communications, customer service and entertainment industries.
 In addition, she is a successful entrepreneur having been performing professionally since 1986, and has owned her own company since 2002 where she has been creating custom programs for early elementary youth through seniors.

-As her business grew, clients began asking Holly to speak at their conferences and meetings about topics she was familiar with, namely having fun, creative problem solving and nonverbal communication.
+As her business grew, clients began asking Holly to speak at their corporate conferences and meetings about topics she was familiar with, namely having fun, creative problem solving and nonverbal communication.
 (Yes, balloons are used, of course!).
-She offers programming for the corporate arena including Balloon Lady’s Guide: Simple Lessons for Rising through Life.”

 Through a series of events Holly ended up living a life (and making a living in life!) by doing some of her favorite things.
 She did not plan all this (who could?), it all grew out of her combined passions.